thom-cameron/isw/readme.md

-  -c, --colours <COLOURS>      Colours to represent each interval (comma-separated ANSI colours (0-7)) -d, --descending             Count down to each interval boundary -p, --pause                  Pause on interval boundaries (p or space to unpause) -s, --shell <SHELL>          Execute a shell command at the end of intervals ("%i for interval and %c for cycle")
+  -c, --colours <COLOURS>      Colours to represent each interval (comma-separated ANSI colours (0-7)) -d, --descending             Count down to each interval boundary -p, --pause                  Pause on interval boundaries (p or space to unpause) -s, --shell <SHELL>          Execute a shell command at the end of intervals ("%i" for interval and "%c" for cycle)
       --show-interval          Show the number of intervals elapsed --show-cycle             Show the current number of interval cycles elapsed -h, --help                   Print help